aryahonraopatil/Experimenting-With-CNN/README.md

 of 94% A medium range momentum and a small learning rate gives somewhat better accuracy (around 50%).

-3 - Change the number or sizes of the fully connected layers When we change the number of the fully connected layers to 4, the accuracy decreases from 54% to 47% and when we change the number of fully connected layers to 5 the accuracy increases back to 54% Changing the number of fully connected layers to 10, the accuracy increases a little, it becomes 56% Thus increasing the number of the fully connected layers, increases the accuracy of the model because as we increase the layers, the feature extraction becomes more specific.
+3 - Change the number or sizes of the fully connected layers:
+When we change the number of the fully connected layers to 4, the accuracy decreases from 54% to 47% and when we change the number of fully connected layers to 5 the accuracy increases back to 54% Changing the number of fully connected layers to 10, the accuracy increases a little, it becomes 56% Thus increasing the number of the fully connected layers, increases the accuracy of the model because as we increase the layers, the feature extraction becomes more specific.

-4 – Nonlinear function other than ReLU
+4 – Nonlinear function other than ReLU:
 Using ReLU we got the model accuracy as 54% and using tanh as the activation function, the model accuracy is 55% and with sigmoid it is 10% The model performs the worst with sigmoid activation as it just learns to classify a single class, giving us the accuracy of class bird as 100% Thus we can observe that ReLU is the better option to choose as an activation function.

-5 – Adding a dropout layer
+5 – Adding a dropout layer:
 Adding a dropout layer, the accuracy of the model remains constant at 54% The accuracy of the model does not increase because our model is not overfitting.
 It has yet to reach the optimal stage.
 Thus adding a dropout layer does not help in increasing the accuracy of the model.